 5. Optimize your website for mobile

-78% of mobile searches for local business information result in a purchase.
-That’s higher than from any other kind of device.
+- 78% of mobile searches for local business information result in a purchase.
+That’s higher than any other kind of device.

 Website expectations have changed since the rise of mobile device usage.
 85% of adults think that a company’s website when viewed on a mobile device should be as good or better than its desktop website.